mdugasumd/Covid19-Vaccination-Race-Disparity/README.md

 Materials for reproducibility include:

 1. [COVID-19 vaccination rate data](https://github.com/CHIDS-UMD/Covid19-Vaccination-Race-Disparity/tree/main/CountyVaccine) and Python code to reproduce the data collection, including:<br>
-    a) Explain purpose of first Python notebook and link to it ("Autonomy")
+    a) Explain purpose of first Python notebook and link to it ("Autonomy") <br>
-    b) Explain purpose of second Python notebook and link to it ("Manual")
+    b) Explain purpose of second Python notebook and link to it ("Manual") <br>
-    c) Explain purpose of third Python notebook and link to it ("Per County")
+    c) Explain purpose of third Python notebook and link to it ("Per County") <br>
-    d) Explain purpose of fourth Python notebook and link to it ("Tableau")
+    d) Explain purpose of fourth Python notebook and link to it ("Tableau") <br>

-2. Data and Python code to merge information from the various sources cited in our Supplementary Information (SI) Appendix.
+2. [Data](https://github.com/mdugasumd/Covid19-Vaccination-Race-Disparity/tree/main/DataMerge) and [Python code](https://github.com/mdugasumd/Covid19-Vaccination-Race-Disparity/blob/main/2.DataMerge.ipynb) to merge information from the various sources cited in our Supplementary Information (SI) Appendix.

 3. Python code for [cleaning the data](https://github.com/CHIDS-UMD/Covid19-Vaccination-Race-Disparity/blob/main/2.DataClean.ipynb).